altsan/os2-ucharmap/readme.md

 any particular value.
 It should be fully-functional on any language version of OS/2.

+The default makefile is for IBM C/C++ version 3.65.
+To build, run `nmake32 NLV=xxx` where xxx is a three-digit country code for the national language version to be built (defaults to 001).

 ## License

 Extended Character Map for OS/2